2 Killed In Plane Crash Near Westchester Airport, Report Says

 Air traffic controllers lost radar and radio contact with the single-engine Beechcraft A36 at around 6:15 p.m., less than two miles from the Westchester County Airport in White Plains, according to the FAA.

-The pilot had contacted air traffic controllers reporting possible engine issues shortly before contact with the plane was lost.
+The pilot had contacted air traffic controllers to report possible engine trouble shortly before contact with the plane was lost.

 According to the FAA, the plane was traveling from John F. Kennedy International Airport in Queens to Cuyahoga County Airport in Richmond Heights, Ohio.

-Multiple agencies from New York and Connecticut spent hours searching for the plane's wreckage before it was finally located in a heavily wooded area north of the Westchester County Airport near Rye Lake, NBC 4 New York reports.
+Multiple agencies from New York and Connecticut spent hours searching for the plane's wreckage.
+It was finally located late Thursday night in a heavily wooded area north of the Westchester County Airport near Rye Lake, NBC 4 New York reports.

-The pilot and one passenger, the sole occupants of the plane, both died in the crash, a county spokesperson told the outlet.
-Their names have not been made public
+The pilot and one passenger, the sole occupants of the plane, both died in the crash, officials told the outlet.
+Their names have not been made public.

 The FAA and the National Transportation Safety Board (NTSB) will investigate the cause of the crash.